Updated February 5, 2026

 Prevent unnecessary steps from piling up by listing your app’s onboarding steps, then cutting anything you can ask for later (see the Scandy example in section 3).

 There are exceptions to the 3x3 rule.
-Applications that help with strenuous and data-heavy processes, such as filing taxes, may well need more than two minutes to orient new users.
+Applications that support strenuous, data-intensive processes, such as tax filing, may well require more than two minutes to orient new users.

 “A flashlight app asking for an email address is a zero-second patience situation.
 On the other hand, applying for a mortgage will engage users for much more than 60 seconds,” said DeVries.
 “60 seconds is a reasonable limit if the user is sitting there filling out questions about themselves, but if they decouple and break through the form-based onboarding experience … the threshold melts away entirely.”